Call us to get started today! (631) 880-7900

 We have seen generations of patients from Holtsville, Farmingville, Ronkonkoma, Centereach, Selden, Medford, and beyond.

-John Baio's first PT experience was in the inpatient rehabilitation unit at St. Charles Hospital, rotating between patients with traumatic brain injuries, pediatric patients, and patients after joint replacements.
-He now spends some time of his week assisting at Stony Brook University in the Physical Therapy program and guest lectures for the students.
-John's latest addition to his career includes treating athletes after a concussion as they "Return to Play".
+John Baio's first PT experience was in the inpatient rehabilitation unit at St. Charles Hospital, rotating between patients with traumatic brain injuries, pediatric patients, and patients after knee / hip replacements.
+He now spends some time of his week assisting at Stony Brook University in the Physical Therapy program and also guest lectures for the students.
+John's latest specialization to his career includes treating athletes after a concussion as they "Return to Play".

 When he's not helping patient's of all ages feel better, John loves to play ice hockey, walk/hike with his wife and two sons, or try new foods!